-Relevant environmental authorities identified under the European Communities (Environmental Assessment of Certain Plans and Programmes), as amended, were sent SEA scoping notices by the National Transport Authority indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Authority.
+Relevant environmental authorities6 identified under the European Communities (Environmental Assessment of Certain Plans and Programmes), as amended, were sent SEA scoping notices by the National Transport Authority indicating that submissions or observations in relation to the scope and level of detail of the information to be included in the environmental report could be made to the Authority.

-3.4.3 Submissions
+3.4.3 Scoping Submissions

-Submissions were made by four environmental authorities: Northern Ireland Environment Agency, Environmental Protection Agency, Department of Communications, Climate Action and Environment and Department of Culture, Heritage and the Gaeltacht.
+Submissions were made by two environmental authorities, the environmental Protection Agency (EPA) and the Department of Culture, Heritage and the Gaeltacht.